 Many people feel very tired

 Some of that tiredness is entirely mental, simply because your brain – like a muscle – can also run out of strength.
 Anxiety is linked to ongoing, stressful thoughts and an overactive brain.
 Anxiety taxes our cognitive capacities, leading to a drain on our ability to think and react.
 It also increases our emotional load (due to the distressing thoughts), which means we are both emotionally and mentally drained.
 So it should come as no surprise that all those thoughts make your body tired to the point where it wants you to rest.

 Becoming tired is sometimes a coping mechanism that your body uses to prevent you from experiencing severe stress.
 Tiredness motivates you to take a break and rest, rather than exposing yourself to even more anxiety, which could become even more overwhelming.

 The extra demands of working from home, managing careers, and children’s education and care are exhausting for many people.

 Even pre-pandemic, burnout has always taken a toll on employees, with one-third admitting their job has a negative impact on their mental health.

-And a result of overwork is a decrease in productivity, according to Monster, which said its poll revealed that 62% of employees feel their personal productivity has dropped because of WFH.
+And a result of overwork is a decrease in productivity, according to Monster, which said its poll revealed that 62% of employees feel their personal productivity has dropped because of burnout.

 There are many things you can do to avoid burnout.
 You can reach out to your friends and family.
 You can work out.
-You can spend time outdoors.
-You can find gratitude for what you have.
+Find gratitude for what you have.
 You can keep yourself on a schedule.